chronoDave/tic-bundle/README.md

  - `output.path` (default `./`) - Bundled file output path.
  - `output.extension` (default `js`) - Bundle file output extension
  - `output.name` (default `build`) - Bundled file name.
  - `files` - Files to bundle.
-Files will be ordered by index (top first, bottom last).
+Asset data will be stripped (graphics data, sprite data, etc.) Files will be ordered by index (top first, bottom last).
+  - `assets` - Assets to bundle.
+Code data will be stripped.
+Assets will be ordered by index (top first, bottom last) and are always places below `files`.
  - `after` - Run after generating the bundle, this can be used to further modify the bundle.

 ### Babel